Non-reproductive sexual behavior in animals

-Non-reproductive sexual behavior consists of sexual activities animals participate in that do not lead to the reproduction of the species.
-Although procreation continues to be the primary explanation for sexual behavior in animals, recent observations on animal behavior have given alternative reasons for the engagement in sexual activities by animals.
-Animals have been observed to engage in sex for social interaction bonding, exchange for significant materials, affection, mentorship pairings, sexual enjoyment, or as demonstration of social rank.
-Observed non-procreative sexual activities include non-copulatory mounting (without insertion, or by a female, or by a younger male who does not yet produce semen), oral sex, genital stimulation, anal stimulation, interspecies mating, and acts of affection, although it is doubted that they have done this since the beginning of their existence.
-There have also been observations of sex with cub participants, same-sex sexual interaction, as well as sex with dead animals.
+Animal non-reproductive sexual behavior encompasses sexual activities that animals participate in which do not lead to the reproduction of the species.
+Although procreation continues to be the primary explanation for sexual behavior in animals, recent observations on animal behaviors have given alternative reasons for the engagement in sexual activities by animals.
+Animals have been observed to engage in sex for social interaction, bonding, exchange for significant materials, affection, mentorship pairings, sexual enjoyment, or as demonstration of social rank.
+Observed non-procreative sexual activities include non-copulatory mounting (without insertion, or by a female, or by a younger male who does not yet produce semen), oral sex, genital stimulation, anal stimulation, interspecies mating, same-sex sexual interaction, and acts of affection, although it is doubted that they have done this since the beginning of their existence.
+There have also been observations of sex with cub participants, as well as sex with dead animals.